Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

 The website shows three cluedo card decks that display a random value when clicked, one deck with suspects, one with weapons and the last with rooms.
-The point was learn more about objects and arrays.
+The point was to learn more about objects and arrays.
 Project made for technigo bootcamp.

 ## The problem